 It’s the last day of September and we’re in for a journey from pixels to space narrated by the voice of a screen reader!
-The two speakers Sophie Ragas and Marta Luffarelli talked about all things web accessibility and remote Earth Observation - here are the main takeovers from their presentations.
+The two speakers Sophie Ragas and Marta Luffarelli talked about all things web accessibility and remote Earth Observation - here are the main takeaways from their presentations.

 Sophie Ragas - Practical Accessibility Tips